arjyadebsengupta-netizen/Machine-Learning-Repository/README.md

 ### Physics Simulations:
 Each folder denotes a separate simulation.
-For ease of understanding, with each folder, the material has been divided into **Theory**- The necessary physics theory and models used, as well as train-test setup is listed here.
+For ease of understanding, with each folder, the material has been divided into:

+**Theory** — The necessary physics theory and models used, as well as train-test setup is listed here.
-**Code**- This includes the python code.
+**Code** — This includes the Python code.

 ### Reinforcement-Learning:
 We will be exploring applications of RL in robotics.
 All necessary materials will be provided in suitably designated folders.